barefoot blogger moving to france

 Italian Influence and Fishing Heritage

 Italian immigrants played a crucial role in shaping Sète’s fishing industry.
 They brought techniques and traditions that helped establish Sète as a fishing mecca.
-Today, the port continues to thrive, with bustling fish markets and a vibrant seafood culture integral to the city’s identity.
+Today, the port thrives, with bustling fish markets and a vibrant seafood culture integral to the city’s identity.

 Modern-Day Sète: A Blend of Old and New